 Get a little R and R at a resort

 There are so many resorts along the beach in Cancun and ours certainly did not disappoint!
-We chose to stay at the JW Marriott and we loved everything about this hotel.
+I chose to stay at the JW Marriott and I loved everything about this hotel.
 They had an amazing infinity pool and hottub with a swim-up bar and their own private beach where you could order drinks or food as well, right to your beach chair!
-This hotel also offered an all-inclusive option but we chose to just eat food on our own,
+This hotel also offered an all-inclusive option but I chose to just eat food on my own,

 After you’re relaxed and rested from your day at the pool and the beach, it’s very easy to get into town from this conveniently-located hotel as well!
 The bus stop was right near the hotel and it was an approximate 10 minute ride to the main part of the town, which includes bars, clubs, shopping and of course tacos shops practically at every corner.
 The bus costs a couple of peso each and run all night.